 Since that night, he only ventured out of his house in the early morning without carrying a significant amount of money, to minimize the anticipated anger and threat of bandits.

-(Chapter -2)
+Chapter 2

 In the ally, he crept bit by bit toward the discordant and irregular sound, which he thought resembled the work of a tinsmith.
-He then saw a shadow in front of him on the left side.
-Fearful that it might be a member of the state’s officials hiding to ambush the Peshmerga/Kurdish fighter, he hesitated to direct the light towards it.
-He soon realized that ambushes, in order to remain concealed, make efforts to avoid being seen and heard.
-Reluctantly, he pointed the light in that direction, revealing a donkey standing in front of a house’s entrance.
+He saw a shadow in front of him on the left side. eH pointed the light in that direction, revealing a donkey standing in front of a house’s entrance.
 The beams of light circled around the donkey, as it rapidly swished its tail and frequently dipped its head into a garbage can beside the entrance door.
 The donkey raised its head, looking at the light as if to say, “Thank you, because of you, now I can better see the discarded food in the can.”
 It was a saddleless donkey with a slim and worn-out body.
 The size of its head made it difficult for the donkey to easily reach the waste inside the bin, but it showed no fear of getting its head stuck inside.
-It resembled a desperate human being, unhesitant to delve into tight and smelly bins in search of discarded food to survive.

-Omer thought to himself: “It’s obvious that this is one of the abandoned donkeys from the destroyed villages.
+It resembled a desperate human being, unhesitant to delve into tight and smelly bins in search of discarded food to surviveOmer thought to himself , It’s obvious that this is one of the abandoned donkeys from the destroyed villages.
 If its village remained intact, it wouldn’t be seen here in this dark alley.
 It would have been in its stable, peacefully eating its hay and fodder.
 When needed, its owner would put on its pack saddle and harness.”

 The destruction of villages not only ruined the lives of thousands of people but also countless stables, nests, and coops that housed donkeys, horses, mules, dogs, cats, birds and more.
 This situation created a condition where there were no more burdens for donkeys to carry, no livestock in pastures or under the shade of trees for dogs to guard, and no harvested crop fields for birds to flutter over and glean from.